-INFANT & TODDLER GUIDELINES STRAND 1: VISUAL A AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES AZ KINDERGARTEN STANDARD GOIDELINES STANDARD FRAMEWORK STANDARD Approaches to Learning Improvises and Connects with Visual Arts Approaches to Learning (Creativity) Visual Arts Delight in finding new properties and uses for familiar objects and experiences.
+INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Approaches to Learning Improvises and Connects with Visual Arts Approaches to Learning (Creativity) Visual Arts Delight in finding new properties and uses for familiarobjects and experiences.
 Creates their own original works using a variety of materials/media, tools, and techniques to create original works of art (e.g., materials/media such paper, digital drawing application, rocks, sand, clay; tools such as cotton swabs, small/large brushes, branches drinking straws, and techniques such as drawing, painting, sculpting).
-Uses imagination with materials to create stories or works of art.
-Engage collaboratively (such as, using manipulatives for construction, adding to group collage, etc.) in creative art making in response to an artistic problem.
-Uses different actions on objects.
+Uses imagination with materials to create stories orworks of art.
+Engage collaboratively(such as, using manipulatives for construction, adding to group collage, etc.) in creative art making in response to an artistic problem.
+Uses different actionson objects.
 (PHD) Represents creative choices, ideas, experiences and feelings with details that connect to personal meaning.
 Uses multiple means of communication to creatively express thoughts, feelings, or ideas.
 Create art that tells a story about a life experience.
 Develops small muscle control and coordination.
 (PHD) Engages in two- and three- dimensional artistic investigations.
 Creates and builds shapes from components.
 (C/M) Identify various types (such as drawing, painting, sculpture, architecture, etc.) of art.
+Describes and communicates an understanding of their work and the artwork of others.
+Uses multiple means of communication to creatively express thoughts, feelings, and ideas.
+Describe what an image represents.